Colectica/cogs/Cogs.Design/typeMapping.markdown

 		}
 	}
 }
-Dates and times can be validated through multiple CheckValueInt calls
+Dates and times can be validated through CheckValueInt calls